 For a long time, from the nineteenth century to most of the twentieth century, the cerebellum was thought to be an organ that regulates movement.
 Towards the end of the twentieth century, the brain functions associated with the cerebellum began to extend beyond motor control.
 Now, there is a consensus that the cerebellum is involved not only in motor functions but also in the most basic autonomic functions and the most complex cognitive and emotional functions, with a focus on predictions and internal models.
 A new functional model of the cerebellum is needed to explain all layers of brain functions by extending predictive computations in the cerebellum.
 On the other hand, the cerebellum and the basal ganglia were believed to be independent and complementary motor centers that lacked direct neural connections.
 For example, in neurophysiology classes in the 1980s, the characteristics of cerebellar ataxia were summarized as hyperkinetic and hypotonia, while the characteristics of Parkinson's disease (traditionally classified as "basal ganglia disorder") were summarized as hypokinetic and hypertonia, and therefore their functions were assumed at opposite poles, without interactions between the two main subcortical systems.
 The cerebellum and the basal ganglia were also assigned contrasting models regarding their learning mechanisms.
 Namely, the cerebellum was assumed to employ supervised learning with error signals, while the basal ganglia were assumed to employ reinforcement learning with reward prediction errors.
 However, recent neuroanatomical studies have demonstrated a number of novel connections between them, questioning their independence.
 Moreover, recent single-neuron recording and inactivation studies provided evidence that the cerebellum may also be involved in reinforcement learning.
 The cerebellum is neither independent of the basal ganglia nor exclusively specialized for supervised learning.
 We now need a new, general model to explain the contradiction between the known uniformity of the cerebellar cortex's structure and the newly added diversity of brain functions to which the cerebellum contributes.
 This consensus paper summarizes many of the seeds of such a new theory.
 The panel of experts (1) highlights the importance of the anatomical connectivity between cerebellar circuitry and basal ganglia, (2) points out that the anatomy of the cerebellum is unique and allows predictive computations in motor and extra-motor domains such as cognition, affect, social interactions and reward processes, (3) underlines the need to further elucidate the nature of interactions between cerebellar cortex and cerebellar nuclei to better understand cerebellar and psychiatric disorders and (4) suggests that common operations may underlie the motor and non-motor functions of the cerebellar circuitry.
 Cerebellar models remain a major topic of research to improve our understanding of the numerous cerebellar activities and to better understand the complexity of cerebellar disorders.

 Perceivers' beliefs are critical to form social judgments.
 However, it remains unclear how the strength of these beliefs or predictions shapes social perception.
-Here, we investigated how the representation of social perceptions (trustworthiness and likeability ratings) and bodily responses (skin conductance response; SCR) are modulated by prediction strength, using representational similarity analysis.
+Here, we investigated how the representation of social perceptions (trustworthiness and likeability ratings) and bodily responses [skin conductance response (SCR)] are modulated by prediction strength, using representational similarity analysis.
 In two samples of university students, stronger predictions led participants to judge identities as more trustworthy and likeable when identities' facial reactions conformed to their predictions compared to when they were violated.
 Furthermore, the representational structure of social judgments and SCR were associated with models of prediction fulfillment/violation.
-More importantly, the similarity between social judgments, SCR representations, and models of prediction violation were positively linked to predictions strength.
+More importantly, the similarity between social judgments, SCR representations, and models of prediction violation was positively linked to predictions strength.
 These results demonstrate that predictions strength modulates how fulfilled/violated predictions influence social judgments and bodily responses, providing new insights into the mechanisms underlying social perception.

 Understanding the neural mechanisms underlying the impact of psychedelics on social perception and cognition may be instrumental to unravel their therapeutic potential.
 We conducted a pharmacoimaging study to examine ayahuasca's effects on a key theory of mind region, at the core of the third visual pathway (TVP)-the posterior superior temporal sulcus (pSTS), which is involved in facial emotion recognition and social perception.
 Twelve healthy participants (mean age: 40 ± 6.6 years; four females) completed a crossover design with three conditions: 0.5 mg/kg N, N-dimethyltryptamine (DMT), 0.8 mg/kg DMT, and placebo, with 1-2 months washout intervals.
 Resting-state functional magnetic resonance imaging (fMRI) was used to assess pSTS functional and effective connectivity.
 The highest dose significantly increased right pSTS connectivity and directed modulation from visual (primary and extrastriate cortices) and mirror neuron regions (supplementary motor cortex; SMC).
 Subjectively, this enhanced social cognitive states, with a strong positive correlation between pSTS-SMC connectivity and perspective-taking experiences.
 Additionally, ayahuasca produced positive psychological effects, including improved perceived social relationships, at 1-week follow-up despite minimal acute effects.
 Our findings reveal a novel mechanism of action of psychedelics at early stages of social information processing, with enhanced integration of the TVP and mirror neuron systems.
 The pSTS emerged as a critical hub supported by top-down and bottom-up evidence, providing a basis for understanding ayahuasca's prosocial therapeutic effects.